 Mr. Taylor is an Elder in Westminster Presbyterian Church of Austin, Texas.
 He served on the Session and Board of Trustees from 1996 to 1998 and again from 2002 to 2004, and he was Clerk of the Session in 1998.

 More about Timothy C. Taylor: Biography | Recognition | News

-Mr. Taylor was named the 2013 "Lawyer of the Year" by Best Lawyers in the category of Real Estate (Austin) and is listed in the 2008-2013 editions of The Best Lawyers in America under Real Estate Law.
-He is included in the 2012 edition of Chambers USA: America's Leading Lawyers for Business under Real Estate.
-Mr. Taylor was named a "Super Lawyer" (2003-2012) by Thomson Reuters.
+Mr. Taylor was named the 2013 "Lawyer of the Year" by Best Lawyers in the category of Real Estate (Austin) and is listed in the 2008-2014 editions of The Best Lawyers in America under Real Estate Law.
+He is included in the 2012-2013 editions of Chambers USA: America's Leading Lawyers for Business under Real Estate.
+Mr. Taylor was named a "Super Lawyer" (2003-2013) by Thomson Reuters.

 Mr. Taylor was the recipient of the "Commendation of Excellence Award" by the Real Estate Council of Austin (RECA) for his contributions to RECA in 2007 and 2011.
 In 2003, he was named one of the best real estate lawyers in Austin by the Austin Business Journal, one of only four attorneys to receive such honor.
 In 1998, Mr. Taylor was honored as one of the recipients of the "Austin Under 40" award, given to recognize outstanding Austin citizens under the age of 40.